fayst26/mkdocs/docs/edit/format_text.md

 ## Use format tab

-To format a text, open a document in Google Docs and select the text:
+To format a text, do the following:

 1. To change font style, click **Format** > **Text**:
     - To make text bold, click :fontawesome-solid-bold: **Bold**